 Leg 2 – DAK 1 to DAK 2

-DAK 2 can be viewed from DAK 1; the distance is likely less than a kilometer.
-It’s a long, steep climb on a green mountain that ends with a steep glacier across the stream.
-Although this glacier appears safe while climbing, it can be very hazardous when returning.
 So please do your best.
 This phase will take you between 15 and 30 minutes to complete.
 So why is this a leg?
 Because of your choice about where to stay — DAK 1 or DAK 2.
-The top of the mountain, windy and chilly, and more private than DAK 2 does not have water flowing around it.
-At the bottom of the slope, where we are standing, there is a beautiful little creek flowing down into the valley.
-Many water streams flow about on both sides of the stream and either bank.
-The DAK 1 site has excellent photo opportunities because it’s in the valley.
+The top of the mountain, windy and chilly and more private than DAK 2, does not have water flowing around it.

 Leg 3 – DAK 2 to the foot of the large waterfall

-If you camped at DAK 1 or 2, depart as soon as feasible, so you may spend a lot of time there on the lake.
+If you camped at DAK 1 or 2, depart as soon as feasible so that you may spend a lot of time there on the lake.
 The vast majority of visitors leave at 6 am.
 DAK 1 to the lake will take around 4-5 hours.
 Nowhere else in the world has nature been given this kind of care.
-The untouched beauty of the area is hard to explain.
-Clouds whirling around, virgin territory, lovely water streams, maybe some (almost) wild horses running in meadows, a little wooden bridge on the water stream—pictures may never be enough to convey how one feels there.

-Although it appears distant, it will take you around two and a half hours to get there.
-The path goes along another stream once more, with massive stones and boulders lining the route.
-On your way back, this section will batter your knees if you walk at a fast pace.
-While the first 70% of this leg isn’t particularly steep, the final 30% is highly rigorous on a small winding road.
-It’s possible to be a bit hazardous at times.
+While the first 70% of this leg isn’t particularly steep, the final 30% is highly rigorous on a small, winding road.
+It could be a bit hazardous at times.
 You may hear a strange-sounding bird that dwells in caves in this region.
-Unfortunately, there are no trees beyond (you are approximately 10,000 feet above sea level, and trees do not grow here).
+Unfortunately, no trees are beyond (you are approximately 10,000 feet above sea level, and trees do not grow here).

 Leg 4 – Foot of waterfall to meadows/glaciers before the lake.

 A stretch of about 250 meters, but it’s pretty steep.
 It’s nearly vertical on your way back, and you risk serious injury if your shoes don’t have good traction.
 Finally, you travel past a creek on the left side of the fall—around 45 minutes to 1 hour.
-There are too many plant species that have been transplanted from one spot to another.
-The vegetation has changed significantly because you’ve advanced beyond DAK 2.
-Here, you’ll find endangered plants utilized in alternative medicine.
-There are several distinct varieties of lovely tiny flowers.
-You’ve now ascended above 12,000 feet ASL, which implies less oxygen in the air.
-If you have a respiratory condition, take it easy and don’t pant so much to avoid exhausting yourself.

 Leg 5 – To the lake, walk on the meadows/glaciers – Hari Parbat peak towering above your head.

 Finally, the path to the lake is quite simple.
 Fresh legs may complete it in 15 minutes, but no one does so with fresh legs.
-It will take your approximately 50 minutes to an hour to get there.
+It will take you approximately 50 minutes to an hour to get there.
 The trip is roughly 1 kilometer long.
 Hari Parbat’s peak is breathtaking once again.
-There are several waterfalls in the area.
-You pass by a few ice fields, a few water currents, and meadows, and finally, you arrive at the lake.
-Because of its height, the lake is not visible until you reach its banks.

 The final bounty – Chitta Katha Lake: